zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-moduleunloadstarted-method.md

 ## <a name="parameters"></a>Parameter
  `moduleId`
- [in] Die ID des Moduls, das entladen wird.
+ [in] The ID of the module that is being unloaded.

 ## <a name="remarks"></a>Hinweise
- Der Wert des `moduleId` gilt nicht für eine informationsanforderung nach der `ModuleUnloadStarted` Methodenrückgabe – Dies ist der Profiler letzte Gelegenheit zum Abrufen von Informationen zu diesem Modul.
+ The value of `moduleId` is not valid for an information request after the `ModuleUnloadStarted` method returns — this is the profiler's last chance to get information about this module.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h